Ahmed-Nasr-Fahmey/Basketball-Points-Counter-App/README.md

 - **Score Reset:** Reset scores to zero instantly to begin a new match without any hassle.

+## Technologies Used

+The Basketball Points Counter app was developed using the following technologies and tools:

+- [Flutter](https://flutter.dev): A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.

+- [Dart](https://dart.dev): The programming language optimized for building mobile, desktop, server, and web applications.

 ## State Management with Cubit